h-omer/neo4j-versioner-core/docs/index.md

 ## Data Model

-The current data model uses two kind of nodes: the Entity nodes, created by the user through a given Label and the `State` nodes, managed by the Graph Versioner.
+The current data model uses three kind of nodes: the Entity nodes, created by the user through a given Label; the `State` nodes, managed by the Graph Versioner and the `R` nodes, used for the versioning of relationships
 The `State` node can be seen as the set of mutable properties which regards the Entity, which possesses only immutable properties.
+The `R` node is a "technical" node, used only to avoid having tons of relationships pointing the entity, it will be pointed to all the states of other entities having relationships with the current `Entity`
-There are 4 different relationships:
+There are 5 different relationships:
 * `(:Entity)-[:CURRENT {date: 123456789}]-(:State)`, representing the current Entity `State`;
 * `(:Entity)-[:HAS_STATE {startDate: 123456788, endDate: 123456789}]-(State)`, representing an Entity `State`, it will have an endDate only if the `State` node is not the current one;
 * `(newerState:State)-[:PREVIOUS {date: 123456788}]->(older:State)`, representing the previous `State` of the indexed one.
 * `(rollbackedState:State)-[:ROLLBACK]->(older:State)`, representing that one `State` has been rolled back to a previous one.
+* `(:R)-[:FOR]->(:Entity)`, that connects an `Entity` with it's own relationships node.

 This is how the data model looks like: